 Making your own salad dressings is more than just a money saver.
 It lets you control exactly what’s in the dressing – no mystery chemicals or preservatives!
 You can go all organic.
 You can tweak the flavor so it’s exactly how you like it.
-You can make it fresh every single time, or close to it.
+And you can make it fresh every single time, or close to it.
 All of these salad dressing recipes are very quick and simple to make.

 Homemade Salad Dressing Recipes